 - Renew by mail if you got a letter from us.

 Your home address is on your license.
 Make sure it's updated.
 If needed, change your address before you renew.

-You can renew up to 1 year before your license expires.
-Typically, it expires on your birthday every 5 years.
+- 1 year before your license expires.
+It usually expires on your birthday.

 You don't need to renew during the term of your military service if you're:

 - A member of the armed forces or National Guard on active duty.